 *A Financial Screening Specialist is available to answer questions and to complete and submit an application.

 Call for Appointment

-Call 512-978-9015 to schedule a phone appointment or in-person appointment at a location and time that is convenient for you.
+Call 512-978-9015 to schedule an appointment at a location and time that is convenient for you.

 What to bring to your Eligibility appointment for EACH household member: